You sell all kinds of products and services with WooCommerce. But when adding these to your site, they will be assigned specific product data.

 T-shirts are a good example of a variable product because you have different sizes and colors.
 All those variations need to be tied together.
 This is where you will be using Attributes and Variations.

-For example, these t-shirts come in three colors.
-We have created three attributes and assigned them here.
+For example, these t-shirts come in three colors and three sizes.
+We have created those attributes and assigned them here.

 If we go to variations and tell it to Create variations from all attributes, we can set up all the product data for each variation.
-If we had also added the attributes of three sizes, we would have produced even more variations.
 As you can see from the drop-down menu, you have a lot of options.

 And we have settings for each variation.
-For example, this is the info you will need to add for the green t-shirts.
+For example, this is the info you will need to add for each one.

 See our post: Setting Up Variable Products in WooCommerce